DmitryLanda/peoplesphere-docs/src/connector-builder/export/show.md

 + Parameters
     + alias: usr_report (required, string)
         Alias of the Export Mapping.
-    + include: pso_type,language (optional, enum[pso_type, mapping, mapping.root_field, language, owner])
+    + include: pso_type,language (optional, enum[pso_type, mapping, mapping.root_field, language, owner, population])
         The way to include relations in the response.
-Target relations can be comma separated if you want to get few of them
+Target relations can be comma separated if you want to get few of them.

 + Request
     + Headers